Grants and Compliance Manager

-- Ensure grants or contracts are well administered and that program and support teams are fully informed of relevant donor compliance regulations and IRC procedures to support on-track, on-time, and on-budget implementation
+- Ensure grants or contracts are well administered and that program and support teams are fully informed of relevant donor regulations and IRC procedures to support on-track, on-time, and on-budget implementation

 - Oversee a comprehensive information management and filing system, ensuring donor contractual documents, reports, and key correspondences are consistently and frequently filed

 - Maintain a broad and deep understanding of relevant donor policies, regulations and procedures

 - Support program staff in grant revisions, modifications, no-cost extensions, or budget realignments

 - Provide support to the Sr. Grants & Accountability Coordinator, Deputy Director of Programs (DDP), and/or Country Director in liaison or representation to donors, tracking key donor correspondence

 - Ensure effective channels of internal and external communications relating to grants are established and respected, confirming senior management and technical leads understand donor communication protocols and provide copies of correspondence for files

 - Proactively identify compliance risks throughout the portfolio and advise programs, support teams and senior management on necessary actions